Creating lifetime income

-Investors should consider the contract and the underlying portfolios’ investment objectives, risks, charges and expenses carefully before investing.
-This and other important information is contained in the prospectuses, which can be obtained from your financial professional.
-You should read the prospectuses carefully before investing.
+Investors should consider the features of the contract and the underlying portfolios' investment objectives, policies, management, risks, charges and expenses carefully before investing.
+This and other important information is contained in the prospectus, which can be obtained from your financial professional.
+Please read the prospectus carefully before investing.

-Variable annuities are issued by Pruco Life Insurance Company (in New York, by Pruco Life Insurance Company of New Jersey), Newark, NJ, or by Prudential Annuities Life Assurance Corporation, Shelton, CT.
-All are distributed by Prudential Annuities Distributors, Inc., Shelton, CT.
+Variable annuities are issued by Pruco Life Insurance Company (in New York, by Pruco Life Insurance Company of New Jersey), Newark, NJ (main office) and distributed by Prudential Annuities Distributors, Inc., Shelton, CT.
 All are Prudential Financial companies and each is solely responsible for its own financial condition and contractual obligations.
-Wachovia Corporation is the majority owner and Prudential Financial, indirectly through subsidiaries, is a minority owner of Wachovia Securities, LLC.
-Prudential Annuities is a business unit of Prudential Financial.
+Prudential Annuities is a business of Prudential Financial, Inc.